-Uni is a modern, chic restaurant with a fully stocked bar, perfect for happy hour and always hoppin’ on the weekends.
+Uni is a modern, chic restaurant with a stocked full bar, perfect for happy hour and always hoppin’ on the weekends.
 While containing traditional Japanese sushi bar favorites, it’s the culinary twists that make Uni unique.

-I suggest starting with seafood ceviche or baked avocado.
+I suggest starting with fresh seafood ceviche or baked avocado.
 Then choose two items from their list of “modern makimonos” and you won’t be disappointed.
 My favorites are “watch your butt” with tuna, salmon, cream cheese, and jalapeno or “Armando” with crab, salmon, avocado, jalapeno, and cream cheese.
 You won’t be disappointed in this Woodland’s fine dining restaurant.

 4775 W Panther Creek Dr #490 // +1 281-719-5895